brookeleavehome/brookeleavehome/README.md

 ## What do you mean when you say personalized film?

 The film tells the story of Brooke, a fictional care leaver as she begins life on her own in the months following her 18th birthday.
 A key feature of the film is that, while all viewers see a story progressing through the same acts, the content and narrative structure shown within them changes depending on data about care leaver support in the viewer’s local authority area.
+In short, what happens to Brooke in the film changes based on data about the location you choose from the drop down menu on the front page.
+In order to ensure that the the character of Brooke, her story and its relationship with the data sources included were con- structed in an authentic way, we collaborated with a local not-for-profit social enterprise with expertise in working with care leavers.

 ## What data sources is the film based on?